ilianareggio/ilianareggio.github.io/teaching.md

 #### UAM

 #### This semester:
-Macroeconomía: Economía Cerrada
 Macroeconomía Dinámica
+Crecimiento Económico
+Macroeconomía: Economía Abierta e inflación

 #### Past semesters:
 Microeconomía
-Macroeconomía: Economía Abierta e inflación
+Macroeconomía: Economía Cerrada

 #### Past courses at GU
 Mathematical Methods in Economics